petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 was curated after the fact, not used during the work.
-Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science.
+Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are only putting these together for the sake of doing open science.
 Again, this is much better than not sharing, but doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
-All the instructions that end up in the README---install this, run that, upload here---those are the low-value-add tasks that were taking up space in the researcher's brain the whole time.
+All the instructions that end up in the README---install this, run that, download here---those are the low-value-add tasks that were taking up space in the researcher's brain the whole time.
+They were also making it difficult for collaborators to contribute, since likely only one person could run the entire project given how scattered around it all was.

 {% include figure.html
 src="/images/single-button/retro-repro.png"